 Combine that with nearby El Salto, and this place makes for years of climbing.
 EPC is certainly somewhere that keeps you coming back for more.

 What I found separated EPC from most climbing areas is the quantity and quality of excellent moderate multi-pitch routes.
 Anyone who can comfortably lead 5.10 will have no shortage of things to do.
 And as I mentioned before in part one of this guide, most of the difficult pitches are aidable, and the rappels are generally very straightforward meaning that you always have the option to bail off if things get out of your comfort zone.

-Though the routes themselves are generally quite clean, it is worth mentioning that there is a lot of loose rock surrounding the routes, meaning that it is easy to kick off a piece at any time, even on the classics.
+Though the routes themselves are generally quite clean, it is worth mentioning that there is a lot of loose rock surrounding the routes, which means it is easy to kick off a piece at any time, even on the classics.

 For this reason, a helmet is absolutely essential while climbing here.
 It is also highly advisable while craging, as many of the multi-pitches climb over the popular cragging areas, keeping the potential for injury constantly present.